mpredli01/helidon-book/dbclient/README.md

-# Helidon DBClient Examples
+# Helidon Revealed
-## Chapter 8: Helidon DBClient
+## A Practical Guide to Getting Started with Oracle's Microservices Framework
-## Helidon Revealed: A Practical Guide to Getting Started with Oracle’s Microservices Framework
+## Chapter 8: Helidon DBClient Component

-This example demonstrates how to use the Helidon DBClient component
+In this chapter, you will learn how to connect to and query relational and NoSQL databases.